DR. JOCELYN CHANG

 Phone: (626) 585-7370

-Chang holds a Doctor of Musical Arts degree with Distinction from the University of Southern California in Piano Performance with a secondary concentration in Keyboard Collaborative Arts and Double Bass.
+Chang holds a Doctor of Musical Arts degree with distinction from the University of Southern California in Piano Performance with a secondary concentration in Keyboard Collaborative Arts and Double Bass Performance.
 She received her Master of Music degree from the Peabody Conservatory of the Johns Hopkins University and a Bachelor of Fine Arts degree from the National Taiwan Normal University, where she majored in Piano Performance with a minor in Double Bass Performance.
 She has also studied at the Belarusian State Academy of Music in Minsk, Belarus.
 Her musical mentors have included Daniel Pollack, Stewart Gordon, Boris Slutsky, Kevin Fitz-Gerald, En Wang, Ren-Jen Wang, and Zoia Kocharskaya.